syntevo/docs/src/SmartGit/Manual/Integrations/Bugtraq-links-to-issue-trackers.md

 # Bugtraq (links to issue trackers)

-Git Bugtraq is a [de-facto standard](https://github.com/mstrap/bugtraq) configuration file added into your Git Repository, enabling integration between tools such as SmartGit and common web-based Bug Tracking tools such as JIRA, GitHub Issues, or Azure DevOps boards.
+Git Bugtraq is a [de-facto standard](https://github.com/mstrap/bugtraq) configuration file added into your Git Repository, enabling integration between tools such as SmartGit and common web-based Bug Tracking tools such as Jira, GitHub Issues, or Azure DevOps boards.

 If you have set up *Bugtraq Configuration* for your repository, SmartGit will detect issue IDs embedded in commit messages and display hyperlinks allowing you to quickly open the linked issue Id in the Bug tracking tool's website.

 The Bugtraq configuration is stored either in the `.gitbugtraq` file in your repository root (for all users of the repository) or in your repositories' `.git/config` (just for you).

 The configuration file consists of a named `bugtraq` section, where a regular expression can be defined to match issue IDs in your commit messages, and a URL template used to create the clickable hyperlink to the specific linked Issue id in the website.

 Examples of common Bugtraq configurations for popular web issue tracking tools are provided below.
 If your web-based issue tracking system is not listed, or if you have customized the Issue linking URLs on your tracking system,